-1. The Resident Adviser (RA), Head Resident, or Assistant Director is available to listen to students with such problems and make a referral if necessary.

-- 2. The Office of Alcohol and Other Drug Education is located in the Student Health Center. - 3.
-There are professional counselors at the Psychological and Counseling Center and at the Student Health Center. - 4.
-Students may wish to talk to someone at the office of Campus Ministries. - 5.
-The Outpatient Detox Clinic's phone number is 343-4752. - 6.
-The Vanderbilt Institute for Treatment of Addiction (VITA) offers both in- and outpatient treatment.
+- 1. The Resident Adviser (RA), Head Resident, or Assistant Director is available to listen to students with such problems and make a referral if necessary. - 2.
+The Office of Alcohol, Tobacco and Other Drug Education is located in 206 Sarratt Student Center. - 3.
+The Psychological and Counseling Center and at the Student Health Center both have therapists who can assist. - 4.
+Students may wish to talk to someone at the office of Campus Ministries. - The Vanderbilt Institute for Treatment of Addiction (VITA) offers both in- and outpatient treatment (936-3555).